xmorg3/myebookshellread/README.md

 	No such file or directory" - this can be ignord.
 Since you are giving the name of the man page as a filename argument, some tests fail, but it still reads the man page.

+	*ugly project name!* - we really need to rebrand ourselves at some point.

 ## Limitations:
 	* Without TERMCAP or curses, this script cannot accept interactive